nhsbsa/nhsbsa-digital-playbook/src/development/coding-frontend.md

 tags: dev
 order: 11
 review:
-    last_reviewed_date: 2023-05-06
+    last_reviewed_date: 2025-12-04
     review_cycle: ANNUAL
 ---
 ## Accessibility

 Producing accessible websites and applications is a fundamental part of frontend development at the NHSBSA.

-For detailed guidance, read our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page.
+For detailed guidance, read our [Accessible development][nhbsa_accessible_dev] page.
 It explains how to build accessible services, use existing NHS and GOV.UK components, create new components, and test your work using manual and automated tools.

 You should also refer to:
+- the NHS service manual for [development][nhs_accessibility_development], [design][nhs_accessibility_design] and [testing][nhs_accessibility_testing] guidance.
 - the Government service manual for guidance on [making your service accessible][making_your_service_accessible] and [publishing accessibility statements][gov_accessibility_statement]
-- the NHS service manual for [design][nhs_accessibility_design], [development][nhs_accessibility_development] and [testing][nhs_accessibility_testing] guidance.

 As a frontend developer at the NHSBSA you should:
 - design and build using [progressive enhancement][gov_progressive_enhancement]
 - build responsive, mobile-first interfaces that work across the devices in the [GOV.UK browser and device guidance][gov_browser_compatibility]
 - keep up to date with NHS, GOV.UK and accessibility best practice
-- follow the accessibility checks and processes listed in our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page before pushing code
+- follow the accessibility checks and processes listed in our [Accessible development][nhbsa_accessible_dev] page before pushing code
 - test your work with a keyboard, assistive technologies and automated tools

 ## NHS and GOV.UK design systems